krakenjs/karka/readme.md

 };
 ```
 ##### Different ways to specify the context in config:
-If you would like to
-* specify the context in a nested object under the context object:
+* To specify the context in a nested object under the context object:
 ```javascript
 var config = {
         'ying' : [